-Your charming little Shih Tzu is the perfect furry friend to celebrate with your very own stuffed animal that looks just like them.
-By sending us a picture of your lovable Shih Tzu pet, we’ll be able to create a plushie of their likeness in amazing detail and design.
+Simply send us a picture of your lovable Shih Tzu pet and we’ll create a plushie of their likeness in amazing detail and design.
 These handmade stuffed animals get all the details just right from your Shih Tzu’s eyelashes to its flowing coat.
-We work so hard to get it right so that you can have a custom stuffed animal of your pet that you love.
+We work hard to get it right so you have a custom stuffed animal of your pet that you love.

 Each personalized Shih Tzu stuffed animal features: